ozyurtf/cpu-scheduler/README.md

 ```
 enter_region:

   MOVE REGISTER, #1
     | Load the value of 1 into the register.

   XCHG REGISTER, LOCK
-    | Swap the value of the register with the lock
+    | Swap the value of the register with the lock.
     | Let's say that the current value of the lock is 0.
+    | This means that the lock is available and there is no process
+    | that is in its critical region right now.
-    | The processor reads this value in the lock.
+    | So, the processor reads this value in the lock.
     | And then it writes the current value of the register (1) to lock,
-    | and writes the value of the lock (0) into the register at the same time.
+    | and writes the value of the lock (0) into the register simultaneously.
     | After this, the register is now equal to 0 (which means the lock is acquired)
     | and the lock is now equal to 1 (which represents a locked state)
-    | So by storing the initial value of the lock (0) in the register
+    | So, by storing the initial value of the lock (0) in the register
     | and using the swap operation,
     | we can check the initial value of the lock and set the lock variable
     | to a desired state in an atomic operation.
     | And this atomic operation prevents the situation in which
-    | one process (e.g. process A) checks the lock variable and another process (e.g. process B) acquires the lock
+    | one process (e.g. process A) checks the lock variable and
+    | another process (e.g. process B) acquires the lock
     | before the process A sets the lock variable.

+  CMP REGISTER, #0
+    | Compares the value in the register with 0.

   JNE enter_region
-    | If the value in register is not 0,
+    | If the value in the register is not 0,
-    | this means that the lock is already set and
+    | this means that critical region is occupied.
-    | some process in it's critical region.
-So in that case,
+    | So keep waiting until the value in the register is set to 0, in other words,
-    | wait until that process leaves the critical region
+    | until the critical region becomes vacant.
-    | by jumping into enter_region until the value in register is 0.
+    | If the value in the register is 0,
+    | this means that the critical region is vacant.
+    | In that case, jump into the RET.

   RET
-    | Return, indicating that lock is acquired and critical region is entered..
+    | Returns, allowing the process to acquire the lock and enter its critical region.

 leave_region:

   MOVE_LOCK, #0
-    | Store the value of 0 in lock variable meaning that the lock is released.
+    | Releases the lock, and stores the value of 0 in the lock variable.

   RET
-    | Return, indicating that the lock is released.
+    | Returns, allowing other threads to attempt to acquire the lock.
 ```

-So, the solutions we tried until now, **Peterson's solution**, **TSL**, and **XCHG**, to achieve mutual exclusion and prevent race conditions were correct.
-But they had some issues.
+So, the solutions we tried until now, **Peterson's solution**, **TSL**, and **XCHG**, to achieve mutual exclusion were correct.
+But the thing is they had some issues.

-For instance, they have the defect of busy waiting.
-In other words, when a process wants to enter it's critical region, it checks to see it is allowed to enter.
-If not, the process just sits in the loop and wait until the entry is allowed.
-And this waiting process wastes the CPU time.
-That's why it is not the best practice.
+For instance, they had the defect of **busy waiting**.
+In other words, when a process wanted to enter its critical region, it checked to see whether it is allowed to enter.
+If this was not the case, the process just waited until the its entry was allowed.
+And the problem is that this waiting process wastes the CPU time.
+That's why it should be avoided.

-In addition, suppose  that there are two processes: process A and process B and the priority of process A is higher than the priority of process B. When we use methods like **Peterson's solution**, **TSL**, or **XCHG**, there is a chance that process A can be prevented from entering it's critical region because process B is currently in it's critical region and holding the lock variable.
+In addition, suppose  that there are two processes: process A and process B and the priority of process A is higher than the priority of process B. When we use methods like **Peterson's solution**, **TSL**, or **XCHG**, there is a chance that process A can be prevented from entering its critical region when process B is in its critical region and holding the lock variable.
 And this is called **priority inversion**.

 So in the next steps, we will try to find a way to eliminate the busy waiting and priority inversion problems as much as possible.

+Let's try to do the lock implementation by reducing the busy waiting.

 # Lock Implementation with Semi-Busy Waiting

 ```
 mutex_lock:
-  TSL REGISTER, MUTEX | Copy the mutex (mutual exclusion) lock to register.
-Then set mutex lock to 1.
+  TSL REGISTER, MUTEX
-  CMP REGISTER, #0    | If the value of the mutex lock was 0, this means that mutex lock was available.
-In that case, jump into the JZE command and return.
-If the value of the mutex lock was 1, this means that mutex lock was not available.
-In that case, jump into the CALL command.
+    | Copies the value in the mutex (mutual exclusion) lock into the register and sets the mutex lock to 1.

+  CMP REGISTER, #0
+    | Compares the value in the register with 0.

   JZE ok
+    | If the value in the register is 0, this means that critical region is vacant.
+    | In that case, jump into RET.
+    | If the value of the register is not 0,
+    | this means that the critical region is occupied.
+    | In that case, go to the next code.

-  CALL thread_yield   | Mutex lock is not available.
-Schedule another process/thread
+  CALL thread_yield

-    // Instead of checking the status of the lock repeatedly (busy-waiting),
+    | Instead of checking the status of the lock repeatedly (busy-waiting),
-    // and wasting CPU time, we can allow another process/thread to run.
+    | and wasting CPU time, we can allow another process/thread to run.
+    | So, if critical region is currently occupied,
+    | schedule another process/thread and go to the next code.

+  JMP mutex_lock
-  JMP mutex_lock      | and run the mutex_lock again with a new process/thread.
+    | Runs the mutex_lock again with a new process/thread.

-  RET                 | Return, indicating that lock is acquired and critical region is entered..
+  RET
+    | Returns, allowing the process to acquire the lock and enter its critical region.

 mutex_unlock:

+  MOVE_MUTEX, #0
-  MOVE_MUTEX, #0       | Store the value of 0 in lock variable meaning that the lock is released.
+    | Releases the lock, and stores the value of 0 in the mutex lock variable.

-  RET                 | Return, indicating that the lock is released.
+  RET
+    | Returns, allowing other threads to attempt to acquire the lock.
 ```

+Okay with this new method, we now reduced the **busy waiting** by scheduling another process/thread instead when the lock is not available for a process.

-We mentioned about process/thread trying to acquire a lock.
-And if the lock is not available for that process/thread, we call this ```lock contention```.
+Note that when a process/thread tries to acquire a lock, if the lock is not available for that process, we call this **lock contention**

 # Lock Contention